 Are you interested in helping people achieve long-lasting beauty results?
 If so, electrology (also called “permanent hair removal”) could be a great fit for you.
 It’s a unique aspect of the beauty business that is continually growing in popularity with women and men alike who wish to cut back on the time and costs they invest in shaving and waxing unwanted hair.
 Beauty Schools Directory has put together this extensive resource with tons of information about becoming a permanent hair removal specialist.
-If you like the sound of becoming a licensed electrologist, simply enter your zip code in the box to the right and choose "Electrology" to find schools near you.

 The definition of electrology is using electricity to remove hair at the root, or even moles and warts and other skin imperfections.
 So electrologists permanently remove unwanted hair from the face and body of their clients and patients through the use of electrolysis.
 The process of electrolysis uses an electric current to destroy the tissue, the dermal papilla, ridding the patient of the unwanted hair.
 Electrolysis is a permanent hair removal treatment, as opposed to temporary procedures such as laser hair removal.

 There are three modalities of electrolysis that are used widely today.
 First is galvanic, which is a chemical process that eliminates hair growth cells through a chemical reaction.
 The galvanic modality is usually used with multiple (up to 16) needle galvanic electrolysis.

 Second is thermolysis, which uses heat to destroy the hair growth cells within the follicle.
 Thermoloysis can use the flash method with high intensity current for less time, or a lower intensity current for a longer time.
 Lastly, both galvanic and thermolysis can be blended to use both heat and chemical reactions to destroy the hair growth cells.